Dipeshtwis/curriculum-html-css/capstone/html_capstone.md

 ## Code review

 You will get a code review when you build the complete project, not after each milestone.
-You you have it ready, follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/how_to_ask_for_a_code_review.md) to request a code review of your project.
+When you have it ready, follow [these steps](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/code-review/articles/how_to_ask_for_a_code_review.md) to request a code review of your project.

 ## Submit your project